The Ultimate Guide to DIY Composting in 6 Steps

 • Reduce Waste: You’re throwing away less food and yard waste, which means less going to the landfill.

-• Help the Earth: Composting reduces methane emissions from landfills and lowers your footprint.
+• Help the Earth: Composting reduces methane emissions from landfills and lowers your carbon footprint.

 • Create Healthy Soil: Your homemade compost improves soil structure, making it better at holding moisture and nutrients, which means healthier, stronger plants.